 Yes, even though the folder will be empty, the folder is required.
 Your bot or Digital Worker will fail the review process if the “My MetaBots” folder is missing.
 This is also true for the “Input Folder.”
 It is required even if no input files are needed.

-Bot Store Operations will send you an email with a Submission Review Report that will list all the reasons for rejecting your bot or Digital Worker and next steps to help you get through the approval process.
+Bot Store Business Operations will send you an email with a Submission Review Report that will list all the reasons for rejecting your bot or Digital Worker and next steps to help you get through the approval process.